IzabelShen/Evaluating-quantitative-ability-of-metabarcoding-vs.-shotgun-in-marine-nematodes/README.md

 A study about Mock communities comprising of nematoda from soft sediment of the Baltic Sea and are to compare how wwll the relative read proportion of nematoda derived from metabarcoding and shotgun sequencing data are in comparsion with the original proportion of species in the mock communities.

-Corresponding author: Dandan Izabel-Shen, Helmholtz Institute for Functional Marine Biodiversity at the Oldenburg University(HIFMB) ; email: dandan.shen@hifmb.de
+Corresponding author: Dandan Izabel-Shen, Helmholtz Institute for Functional Marine Biodiversity at the University of Oldenburg(HIFMB) ; email: dandan.shen@hifmb.de

 A preprint of this work has been found:
 The script and computing notes provided in this Github repository are also published in Zenodo: